The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts

 The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts is an Albanian folktale.
 It is related to the theme of the calumniated wife and classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.